 Blueberry Baked Oatmeal is an easy and healthy breakfast you can prep the night before and bake in the morning.
-Low in fat and added sugar free, it’s a clean eating meal the whole family will enjoy – you’ll only have to cook one dish even if you’re on the Trim Healthy Mama plan yourself.
+Perfect for a stress-free weekday breakfast!

 What ingredients do you need to make blueberry baked oatmeal?

-How can you make blueberry baked oatmeal cheap and budget friendly?
+How do you make this baked oatmeal and blueberries budget friendly?

 - Buy in bulk: Oats and nuts are easy to buy in bulk.
 Store the nuts in the freezer and they won’t go rancid!